Aditya10403/Java/md/CF.md

 ## <a name="hashset">HashSet</a>

-The `HashSet` class is part of the Java Collection Framework and implements the `Set` interface.
+This class implements the `Set` interface, backed by a hash table (actually a `HashMap` instance).
+It makes no guarantees as to the iteration order of the set; in particular, it does not guarantee that the order will remain constant over time.
+This class permits the `null` element.

+- extends `AbstractSet`
+- implements `Set`
 - Backed by a hash table (actually a `HashMap` instance).
 - Does not allow duplicate elements.
-- Provides constant time performance for basic operations like add, remove, contains, and size.
+- Provides constant time performance for basic operations like `add`, `remove`, `contains`, and `size`.
-- Allows null elements.
+- Allows `null` elements.

 ### Common Methods